An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: Problem Description and Preliminaries

 \subsection{Mixed-integer optimal control}

-In this paper, we focus on obtaining a finite dimensional approximate solution of \eqref{OCP}.
-One of the promising approaches is to approximate \eqref{OCP} by a MIOC problem, in which the \rev{switching sequence is transformed into a set of binary functions using outer convexification} \cite{sager2009reformulations}.
+In this paper we focus on efficiently solving problem \eqref{OCP} via finite dimensional approximations.
+To this end, one of the promising approaches is to approximate \eqref{OCP} by a MIOC problem, in which the \rev{switching sequence is transformed into a set of binary functions using outer convexification} \cite{sager2009reformulations}.
 Given binary functions $b^j(t):[t_0,t_f]\rightarrow\{0,1\}, j=1,\ldots,Q$, the MIOC problem is formulated as